 Bringing other small pets in Luxembourg

-You can also bring domestic rodents, rabbits, aviary birds, reptiles, amphibians, invertebrates, and decorative tropical fish from an EU country into Luxembourg.
+It's possible to bring other small pets to Luxembourg, such as domestic rodents, rabbits, aviary birds, reptiles, amphibians, invertebrates, and decorative tropical fish from an EU country.
 However, they must have a health certificate issued by an approved veterinarian confirming their good health and absence of specific diseases within 48 hours before departure.

 Limit on imported animals in Luxembourg